samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 As per our policy on multiple submissions, each participant or organization is allowed only one ranked submission, which must be clearly indicated as such by filling the appropriate field in the submission form.
 We also accept non-ranked submissions, which we will not formally judge.
 These allow us to certify that your calculations were done without knowing the answers, but do not receive formal ranking, as discussed at the link above.

 If multiple submissions are incorrectly provided as "ranked" by a single participant, we will judge only one of them; likely this will be the first submitted, but it may be a random submission.

+## Predictions using multiple microstates
+If you have evaluated additional microstates for some of the molecules, we ask that you use the following formating for these predictions:
+`ID tag`, `Molecule ID/IDs considered (no commas)`, `TFE`, `TFE SEM`, `TFE model uncertainty`.
+If you have evaluated additional microstates then the molecule ID used in the `Molecule ID/IDs considered (no commas)` section needs to be in the format: `SMXX_ext001` (number can vary).
+If multiple microstates are used, please report the order of population in the aqueous phase in descending order.
+Please list your chosen molecule ID, microstate populations and SMILES strings in the `METHOD DESCRIPTION SECTION` in your submission file.

 ## Experimental details
 Effective permeability (log<sub>*P*<sub>*app*</sub></sub>) was measured by Parallel Artificial Membrane Permeability Assay (PAMPA) using the Corning GentestTM pre-coated PAMPA plate system with quantitation by HPLC-UV (experiments carried out by Analyza, Inc).